| Area | Details |

 Blanket L is a streamlined option for companies that transfer employees to the US frequently.The Benefit of the Blanket L Process

-The blanket process allows individual applicants to "skip" the USCIS part of the process and apply directly at the consulate.
-This can save months.How to Obtain a Blanket L
+Once the employer has been granted blanket approval, the blanket process allows certain individual applicants to "skip" the USCIS part of the process and apply directly at the consulate.
+This can save months.Certain applications will still need to be handled by USCIS.

 The company first obtains a blanket approval under the L regulations in 8 CFR §214.2(l).
 Eligible employees can then be processed under that blanket framework, often through consular visa issuance guided by 9 FAM 402.12.What Blanket L Does and Does Not Do